PanchoAlvarez/Getting-and-Cleaning-Data-Course-Project/README.md

 - From the **final big** data frame, create a second, tidy data frame with the average of each variable for each activity and each subject
 - Create a **text file**, representing the final tidy data set, from the previously created data frame

+## Output produced
+The output of the steps or algorithm is a text filed named  **'independenttidydata.txt'** which is saved in the working directory of R or RStudio.